wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 ## Demo / Testing installation

-To install a self-hosted instance of Wire deployed on one Server ("Wire in a box") for testing purposes, we recommend the [autodeploy.sh](../bin/autodeploy.sh) script.
-See also: [Automated full install](single_hetzner_machine_installation.md#automated-full-install) section in the Single Hetzner Machine installation readme.
+To install a self-hosted instance of Wire deployed on one Server ("Wire in a box") for testing purposes, we recommend the [WIAB Staging](wiab-staging.md) or [WIAB Dev](https://docs.wire.com/latest/how-to/install/demo-wiab.html) solution.

 ## Installing docker